-10.14 ELECTRICAL
+10.16 ELECTRICAL

 All installed AV equipment will require dedicated circuits and receptacles to be incorporated into the electrical design.
 It is not acceptable for electrical cables to be run along walls or across the floor where students, faculty or staff walk.
-AV equipment will need dedicated outlets in close proximity - inside cabinetry, high on walls for monitors or loudspeakers, and outside the ceiling for projectors.
+AV equipment will need dedicated outlets in proximity - inside cabinetry, high on walls for monitors or loudspeakers, and outside the ceiling for projectors.

 It is best practice to put all equipment in a single space on the same electrical phase.
-This helps to eliminate electrical differences than can produce noise in audio or video systems.
-A sufficient number of convenience outlets should be installed, particularly in the front and back of academic spaces for portable equipment.
+This helps to eliminate electrical differences that can produce noise in audio or video systems.
+Enough outlets should be installed, particularly in the front and back of academic spaces for portable equipment.